 An increasing number of architectural projects involve the specification of worked aluminium.
 To assist with this process and to ensure the product realisation meets your expectation we would like to share with you some important design considerations.

 Bespoke working involves making items to specifier requirement on a one-off type basis.
 Job specific – quantities, sizes, shapes, radii, fixing details etc., are all incorporated into the finished item.

 With each unique specification there is a first time for everything.
 It is always possible that unexpected developments can arise.

 Practical considerations, in terms of material performance and / or machine capabilities, can result in some variations to the originally specified requirements.
 Tolerances, with specially fabricated items, are normally looser than those for mass produced manufactured parts (by others).

 Component size can have a critical bearing on overall job cost effectiveness.
 Closely compare preferred size requirements to standard stock configurations.
 Small dimensional adjustments are often possible and can achieve significant financial savings.

 Corner radii on bent / formed items are determined by a combination of material thickness and alloy grade.
 A radius on the outside corner, of up to twice the metal thickness, is possible.

 Countersunk holes cannot be provided on material thinner than 1.2mm.

-Crazing of anodic coatings will occur due to mechanical influences such as forming or bending.
-Anodic crazing by cold deformations of all kinds can be avoided by ensuring that these precede the anodising process.
+Crazing of anodic coatings will occur, due to mechanical influences such as, forming or bending.
+Anodic crazing by cold forming of all kinds, can be avoided, by ensuring that these operations precede the anodising process.